Helvetia Shock Protection

 The bottom of the balance was protected by a spring in the form of a flat blade attached to the bottom plate by a screw.

-Once their patent was granted Helvetia used their shock protection system on almost all of their men's watch movements from 1930 onward.
+Once their patent was applied for Helvetia used their shock protection system on almost all of their men's watch movements from 1929 onward.
 They were almost the only company to do this and marketed themselves as a specialist 'Sports' watch manufacturer.

 Though the basic idea of their shock protection did not change a great deal Helvetia did make numerous changes and improvements over the years of its use before completely replacing it with the Incabloc system in the early 1950s.